-You can see schedules and rates here.
+You can see the schedule and rates here.

-There you will find the best and most varied restaurants, cafes and bars, El Teatro al Aire Libre de Bogotá, Plaza de Mercado de Paloquemao, museums and more.
+Here is where you will find the best and most varied restaurants, cafes and bars, El Teatro al Aire Libre de Bogotá, Plaza de Mercado de Paloquemao, museums and more.

 Ibero-American Theater Festival

-This theater festival has been happening for nearly 30 years since it first began and has shows over the course of approximately two weeks.
+This theater festival has been happening for nearly 30 years since it first began and has performances over the course of approximately two weeks.
 The festival has thousands of invited artists from around the world and hundreds of plays performed in theaters with tickets for every budget, including many free street performances.

-During the festival they turn almost the entire city into one of the most important cultural spaces worldwide.
+During the festival, they turn almost the entire city into one of the most important cultural spaces worldwide.
 If you don’t want to miss this important cultural event, then check the calendar because it takes place every two years around March and April.

 Simon Bolivar Metropolitan Park

-It is also particularly popular on Sundays, or where nine-to-five workers enjoy their free time like lunch breaks, along with El Virrey Park, located near the Zona Rosa, which I will discuss later.
+It is particularly popular on Sundays, or where nine-to-five workers enjoy their free time like lunch breaks, along with El Virrey Park, located near the Zona Rosa, which I will discuss later.

 Many of the works were donated by Botero to the Banco de la República, which make up the bulk of the museum, but there are also many other renowned international artists.